ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

     sudo apt-get install python3-pip git libffi-dev libssl-dev -y pip install --user ansible pywinrm

-To run Ansible from the source instead of a release on the WSL, simply uninstall the pip installed version and then clone the git repo.
+To run Ansible from source instead of a release on the WSL, simply uninstall the pip installed version and then clone the git repo.

 .. code-block:: shell